 ………………………………………………………………………………………………………………………………………….

-What Are The Benefits of Nature Connection?
+The Benefits of Nature Connection

 A Personal Story

-Ten years ago, I had brain surgery to remove a tumour.
+Sixteen years ago, I had brain surgery to remove a tumour.
 After the operation, I lay in my hospital bed feeling physically traumatised, as if my whole body had been smashed with a very heavy object.
 I had no energy and was unable to move or speak.

 Then I noticed that when I looked out of the hospital window at a tree outside, I felt a tangible surge of energy.
 I felt better when I was looking a the tree.
 I was intrigued and for as much time as I was able, I experimented with looking at the tree and then averting my gaze.
 The results were the same, when looking at the tree I experienced a soothing of the pain.